Crossroads-Computer-Science/DeBugging/README.md

 and now finally, lets install flask, so we can run our site:
 >`pip install flask`

+Now try running the site by having Visual Studio run your app.py file.

 # Debugging Exercise:

 There are the following errors in the site: